No Love No Hate: Content and reception

 Overall, the album delves into the topics of a first major dating experience and learning self-love through the perspective of parental abandonment.
 In the review for Earmilk, Malvika Padin mentioned that the album "span[s] a myriad of emotions," while Plastic Magazines Brittney Ann Lawrence noted album's "exceptional alternative pop sound" and its "infectious songwriting."

 Album name stems from the song "Toxic Culture," – a dream pop ballad that describes healing from the heartbreak after a cycling accident.
 The song reached a million streams by 2023.
 Album opener, the song "Curfew with You," captures initial infatuation and it is a bedroom and orchestral pop song with theatrical mix, elements of twee, and bright pizzicato string arrangements.
 In an interview for the German newspaper MusikWoche, another song from the album, "Big Deal (Ur not A)," was described as a dance track about how a heartbreak becomes nothing compared to other issues in the world like wars and climate change.

 The album's closing track, avant-garde "I Had No Parents," was lauded by Modern Soulful Music Awardss Dorthea Enrique for its unconventionality and enigmatic lyrics that "set[] a new precedent in the industry."
-The song serves as a final moment of reflection and letting go.
+The song serves as a final moment of reflection and letting go..
+The song peaked at number 25 on 87.8 UCFM's weekly chart for the week of February 19, 2024.